"***NOTICE: As of January 1, 2021, the GRE examination is no longer required for review and admission into the HES

 Types of Admission

 Undergraduates in their final semester at accredited colleges and universities may apply for admission to the Graduate College.
 Such admission is contingent upon the recommendation of the Graduate Dean and the major department of the University of Oklahoma, the presentation of an undergraduate degree or the equivalent, an overall grade point average of "B" (3.0 on a 4.0 scale) or higher, and a supplementary transcript of all courses not previously reported.
-Those with advanced degrees will be evaluated for admission primarily upon the record of their previous graduate work.
+Those with advanced degrees will be evaluated for admission primarily on the record of their previous graduate work.

 Applicants are admitted to the Graduate College in one of the following categories:

 A. Full Standing: 3.0 GPA over the last 60 hours of undergraduate work or 3.0 GPA in 12 or more hours of graduate work.
 Both require acceptance by the department or program unit.
 International students must also satisfy English Proficiency Requirements.

 B. Conditional: Any student who has earned a baccalaureate degree or the equivalent but whose grade point average in the last 60 hours of undergraduate work is below 3.0 and/or who has coursework deficiencies in the relevant field of study may be conditionally admitted to a degree program or to unclassified status.
-Conditional admission to a degree program is contingent on the recommendations of the department or program unit and approval of the Graduate College Dean.
+Conditional admission to a degree program is contingent on the recommendations of the department or program unit and the approval of the Graduate College Dean.
 Conditional status is generally approved only if the GPA ranges between 2.75 and 3.0.

 C. Unclassified Status: A student admitted not as a candidate for a degree.
 A student in this classification is academically eligible but does not intend to work toward any graduate degree.
 Credits earned under this unclassified status are acceptable toward a degree if approved by the major department.
 All graduate courses taken while in unclassified status will be used in calculating the grade point average for purposes of satisfying degree or retention requirements.

 D. Certification Status: A student admitted to fulfill requirements for a professional certificate.
 Credits earned under this status may be accepted as degree credits if approved by the major department.